danmindru/shadcn-pricing-page-generator/README.md

 #### Pricing Page Generator.
 The easiest way to get the code for a React/Next.js pricing page.
 Pick between a Shadcn pricing page Radix UI and/or Tailwind CSS.

+> Looking for code samples?
+Check out [the demos here](https://github.com/danmindru/shadcn-pricing-page-generator/tree/main/components/pricing).

+> It's easy to generate code for your own pricing page with [the pricing page generator web app](https://shipixen.com/shadcn-pricing-page-generator).

+##### Here's what you get with the pricing page generator
+- 🎯 Choose between 1, 2 or 3 pricing tier designs
+- 📅 Customize frequencies and easily set prices for each
+- 🎁 Add discounted prices or discount text
+- 💅 Highlight or feature tiers to make the best ones stand out
+- 📄 Easily list features per tier & highlight advantages
+- 🎨 Use over 30+ themes to make the pricing page yours
+- 👩‍💻 Get the code with 1 click... and you're good to go!

-Want to run this yourself locally?
+##### Want to run this yourself locally?
 Check out the docs.
 - [Installation](#installation)
 - [Development](#development)
 - [Build](#build)

-> Looking for code samples?
-Check out [the demos here.](https://github.com/danmindru/shadcn-pricing-page-generator/tree/main/components/pricing).
-It's easy to generate code for your own pricing page with [the pricing page generator web app](https://shipixen.com/shadcn-pricing-page-generator).

 <hr/>